geochum/geochum.github.io/_posts/2024-12-24-coefficient-of-friction-analysis.md

 title: "Calculating the Coefficient of Friction Between a Block and a Table"
 date: 2024-12-24
 categories: [Classical Mechanics, Physics]
-tags: [friction, kinematics, kinetics, force analysis]
+tags: [friction, kinematics, kinetics, force analysis, pulley]
 math: true
-description: "Using two approaches—kinematics and kinetics—to calculate the coefficient of friction for a system involving two identical blocks."
+description: "Using two approaches—kinematics and kinetics—to calculate the coefficient of friction for a system involving two identical blocks connected via a massless pulley."
 ---

 ## Problem Statement

 To determine the coefficient of friction $\mu$ between a block and a horizontal table, consider the following setup: Two identical blocks of mass $m$ are used.
-One block is placed on a horizontal table, while the other is suspended off the edge, connected by a string.
+One block is placed on a horizontal table, while the other is suspended off the edge, connected by a string that passes over a **massless, frictionless pulley**.
 The system starts from rest with both blocks at the same height $h$.
 When the hanging block falls to the floor, the block on the table slides an additional distance of $x = 2h$ before coming to a complete stop.
 Based on this information, calculate $\mu$.

 ---